busy-beaver-dev/busy-beaver/README.md

 ### Upcoming Events

 Busy Beaver integrates with Meetup API to provide details about upcoming events.
+Events are downloaded to the Busy Beaver database periodically.

-The interface for users is provided the `/busybeaver` [slash command](https://api.slack.com/slash-commands).
+Users are able to query using the `/busybeaver` [slash command](https://api.slack.com/slash-commands).

 - `/busybeaver next` shows details of the upcoming event
+- `/busybeaver events` shows details of upcoming events

+A periodic CRON job has been set to post the contents of `/busybeaver events` in a designed Slack channel.

 ### GitHub Activity